galaxyproject/SARS-CoV-2/1-PreProcessing/README.md

 ## Inputs

-> :boom: If you experience problem downloading data from NCBI SRA use Galaxy histiry pre-populated with inputs as described [below](#alternate-workflow).
+> :boom: If you experience problems downloading data from NCBI SRA, use Galaxy history pre-populated with inputs as described in "Alternate Workflow" section [below](#alternate-workflow).

 Only SRA accessions are required for this analysis.
 The described analysis was performed with all SRA SARS-CoV accessions available as of Feb 20, 2020: